Susan Niebergall on DEfying The Norm

 Health and fitness can truly mirror a similar framework to that of any challenge in life.
 Susan talks about how many things she has learned regarding motivation and success in the health and fitness realm are extremely applicable to many other aspects of life.
 With a strong sense of self-accountability, a drive to reach your goals, and a never-aging hunger for pursuing your dreams, the possibilities in life can become almost endless.
 Thank you, Susan, for taking the time to share your journey and advice!
 If you want to tune into Susan’s fitness wisdom and expertise, check out her Instagram, or her business, Susan Niebergall Fitness – then check out the links below.

-The Joy of Movement and the Hutt Mutts with Jenny Hutt – The Strong and Lean at Any Age Podcast
+Uh Oh,….There's an Unruly Passenger in the Fat Loss Car – The Strong and Lean at Any Age Podcast

 Written by: Anna Rice